Trauma Button A Paradox Live Fansite

 Because I really love Paradox Live and I really hate using social media platforms for archival and information!

 I've been into this franchise since quite literally the day it was was announced in 2019, and it's completely taken over my brain since.
 After a reread of Memory in late 2022, I realized that I had the skills and the insane passion necessary to translate it.
-I began to translate the cozmez chapter of "MEMORY", and... well, one thing led to another!
-I posted these translations on my personal twitter at first, but I decided to do a full translation of the main story and some songs as personal projects, so I began posting chapters on a DreamWidth community (which allowed my co-translator, Carp, to post her song translations too, without needing my oversight) and then created a twitter account (@snakebrainTL) dedicated to it.
+I began to translate the cozmez chapter of "MEMORY", and one thing led to another, with me translating the entire book and then deciding I wanted to tackle the drama tracks.

-I originally just posted links to my larger translations, but when Google Translate led to an extremely bizarre mistranslation of a Satsuki tweet in summer of 2023, I decided to start doing character tweet translations, and one thing led to another, and I was rapidly translating all kinds of Paradox Live content in all kinds of formats, mostly using DreamWidth posts as my medium.
+I originally just posted links to my larger translations, but when Google Translate led to an extremely bizarre mistranslation of a Satsuki tweet in summer of 2023, I decided to start doing character tweet translations, and from there, I was rapidly translating all kinds of Paradox Live content in all kinds of formats, mostly using DreamWidth posts as my medium.

 Now, don't get me wrong; I love DreamWidth as a platform, but as I started translating more content, I started needing more granular ways to organize.
 I wanted way more flexibility in the way I could present and organize information.
 DreamWidth is great!
 But blogs just do not work for me as an approachable archive format (even if you use tags, you're often forced to scroll backwards through reverse-chronological posts-- not great if you want to find a specific song or find where you were in a story spread across 50 posts), and you are much more restrained in terms of what you can do in terms of layout and how media is presented.

-And, simply put, I don't like the way wikis organize information; they necessitate a very particular formatting and a reliance on consistent and up-to-date linking for pages to be discoverable and useful, and that very much tends not to work when you are dealing with anything that doesn't have a huge base of people to perform constant volunteer labor.
-They are also just an atrocious format for meaningful archival of any kind, they are a horrid platform for story content, and all of this is disregarding how nigh-unusable Wikia/Fandom is as a platform.
+But either way, wikis are also just an atrocious format for meaningful archival of any kind, they are a horrid platform for story content, and all of this is disregarding how nigh-unusable Wikia/Fandom is as a platform.

 So with this bouncing around in my brain, I had for some time been trying to figure out how to consolidate things.

 And so here we are.
-Trauma Button at Phanto.MOE is a place for me to consolidate information about, and my translations of content relating to, a franchise that I love.
-I hope that it is formatted and presented in a way that makes everything a bit more accessible and comprehensible, whether you're a longtime fan trying to hunt down specific information from a niche source or a total beginner trying to figure out where to start.
-I don't expect to solve all of your problems, but my goal was and is to make the kind of site that I would have wanted to stumble upon back in the day.
+Trauma Button at Phanto.MOE is a place for me to consolidate information about, and my unofficial translations of content relating to, a franchise that I love.
+I hope that it is formatted and presented in a way that makes everything a bit more accessible and comprehensible, whether you're a longtime fan trying to hunt down specific information from a niche source, or a total beginner trying to figure out where to start.

-The ethos driving the mechanics of the site, meanwhile, are that you should never have to worry about functionality.
-This site is constructed with basic HTML and some very basic Javascript, and it should work equitably on just about any device!
-(Though sorry if some things scale weirdly on mobile, I'm a dinosaur and I'm used to optimizing for desktop.)
+The ethos driving the mechanics is that you should never have to worry about if the site will break.
+This site is constructed with basic HTML and some very basic Javascript, and will never contain advertisement, tracking, or anything that should affect performance on the lowest end devices.

 What's with the name?

-Said co-translator jokingly suggested "Trauma Button", after the "trauma" button that is on all of the character profiles on the official Paradox Live site and that I and many other people have found very funny as a concept.
+I asked my co-translator what I should name the site.
+I specifically wanted something that evoked the names of Pokémon fansites in the mid-2000s, where every other site was named something like "Sneasel's Cave" or "Razor Wind" or "Dizzy Panda"-- names that clearly referenced the official material, and weren't as dry as "Gump's Unofficial Pokémon Fansite Archive", but that you'd still never mistake for being official.
+My co-translator jokingly suggested "Trauma Button", after the "trauma" button that is on all of the character profiles on the official Paradox Live site and that I and many other people have found very funny as a concept.
 The suggestion made me laugh, so I had no choice but to go with it.

-Basically: I thought it was funny.
+But basically: I thought it was funny.
 Being funny counts for a lot, to me.

 Who's this clown and why should I trust you?